 11mc editor: Insert at the end of this subclause

+A Measurement Report element with Measurement Type equal to LCI report (see Table 8-90) is optionally present.
+If present, the element either indicates the LCI of the transmitting STA and includes the Z subelement or the element indicates an unknown LCI (see 10.24.6.2).
+The Late, Incapable and Refused bits in the Measurement Report Mode field are equal to 0.

+A Measurement Report element with Measurement Type equal to Location Civic report (see Table 8-90) is optionally present.
+If present, the element either indicates the Civic address of the transmitting STA or an unknown Civic address (see 10.24.6.2).
+The Late, Incapable and Refused bits in the Measurement Report Mode field are equal to 0.

 10.11.9.6 Location Configuration Information Report

 If dot11RMLCIMeasurementActivated is true, a STA shall reject any LCI (#1294)request for location information that is not available and shall respond with a Radio Measurement Report frame including a Radio Measurement Report element with the Refused bit set to 1.
-If dot11RMLCIMeasurementActivated is true and a STA accepts an LCI (#1294)request that does not include an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI element (LCI (#1294)report).
-If both dot11RMLCIMeasurementActivated and dot11RMLCIAzimuthActivated are true, and the STA accepts an LCI request that includes an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI element (LCI (#1294)report) that includes the requested Azimuth Report, if available.
+If dot11RMLCIMeasurementActivated is true and a STA accepts an LCI (#1294)request that does not include an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI subelement (LCI (#1294)report).
+If both dot11RMLCIMeasurementActivated and dot11RMLCIAzimuthActivated are true, and the STA accepts an LCI request that includes an Azimuth Request, it shall respond with a Radio Measurement Report frame that includes one LCI subelement (LCI (#1294)report) and the requested Azimuth Report, if available.
 If dot11RMLCIAzimuthActivated is false, a STA shall reject any LCI (#1294)request that includes an Azimuth Request and shall respond with a Radio Measurement Report frame including an Radio Measurement Report element with the Incapable bit set to 1.

-If the STA receiving an LCI request has no location information about the requested LCI Subject physical location or requested Azimuth, it shall set the Incapable bit to 1 in the Measurement Report Mode field.
+If the STA receiving an LCI request has no location information about the requested LCI Subject physical location, the STA shall send a LCI subelement indicating an unknown LCI (see 8.4.2.21.10 (Location Configuration Information Report)).
+If the STA receiving an LCI request has no location information about the requested Azimuth, the STA shall omit the Azimuth report subelement.

+If the STA receiving an LCI request that contains a Maximum Age subelement has already determined the requested LCI within the indicated Maximum Age, the STA may respond with its already determined LCI; otherwise, the STA shall update its LCI before the STA responds with its LCI.
 The method by which the physical location and azimuth information in the LCI (#1294)report is generated is outside the scope of this standard.

+A STA that receives an LCI report that contains a Usage-rules subelement shall process the LCI information in compliance with the retransmission and retention permissions in the Usage-rules subelement.

 10.11.9.10 Location Identifier (#1294)report